williampsena/go-recipes/crashable-tests/README.md

 # About

-This repository offers valuable test examples that demonstrate how to create crashable tests using Panic / Log.Errors, some of which I made while writing articles.
+This repository offers valuable test examples that demonstrate how to create "crashable" tests using Panic / Log.Errors, some of which I made while writing articles.

+More information about this application can be found in this article: [Golang: How to Test Code That Exits or Crashes?](https://willsena.dev/golang-how-to-test-code-that-exits-or-crashes/).

 # Installing dependencies